 Cons: No automatic brightness adjust, short battery life

 Our Analysis and Test Results

 The Apple Watch Series 2 is waterproof, integrates perfectly with your iPhone, and is available in ceramic, stainless steel, and aluminum cases in a handful of different colors.
 This watch has a solid battery life, built-in GPS module, and is compatible with a selection of bands to match your style for any occasion.
 All in all, this is a fantastic piece of wearable technology --- as long as you use iOS.

 We took the top 12 smartwatches currently on the market today and put them to the test to crown the winner.
 In total, we spent over 160 hours researching and testing these products and conducted over 25 tests to determine the overall scores, ranging from 0-100.

 Our testing process was split into five weighted metrics: Ease of Use, Smart Functions, Display, Fitness impact, and Battery Life.
 We compared the performance of the Apple Watch Series 2 to the competition in a handful of tests for each metric.
 We gave it a subscore in each metric that contributed to the overall score and the following sections detail exactly what it did well and where it fell a little short.

 Ease of Use

 This was the highest-weighted metric of our test, comprising 30% of the overall score.
 These are not necessarily the most intuitive products and there is a slight learning curve to figure out what these can and can't do for the first time user.
-The Apple Watch scored very well, tying for the top score with an 8 out of 10.
-You can see how this compares to the other models in the chart below.
+The Apple Watch scored very well, tying for the top score.

 To test this, we compared how responsive the watch was, how intuitive it was to navigate through all of the menus and submenus, how reliable it would charge, its water resistance, and how much work it was to swap wristbands.